 An obligation is a commitment (such as a contract or purchase order) to spend against a given appropriation.

-An encumbrance provides a mechanism for reserving all or a portion of an appropriation for future expenditure.
-Entering into a contract usually requires an encumbrance, although the funds will be expended or disbursed over a period of several months.
+A pre-encumbrance or encumbrance provides a mechanism for reserving all or a portion of an appropriation for future expenditure.
+Entering into a contract usually requires a pre-encumbrance, although the funds will be expended or disbursed over a period of several months.
 Encumbrance accounting enables management to avoid spending in excess of authorized appropriations.